hyperledger/indy-node/docs/requests.md

 Adds attribute to a NYM record.

-- `dest` (base58-encoded string):
+- `did` (base58-encoded string):

-    Target DID as base58-encoded string for 16 or 32 bit DID value.
+    Target DID we set an attribute for as base58-encoded string for 16 or 32 bit DID value.
-    It differs from `identifier` metadata field, where `identifier` is the DID of the submitter.
+    It differs from `senderDid` metadata field, where `senderDid` is the DID of the submitter.

-    *Example*: `identifier` is a DID of a Trust Anchor setting an attribute for a DID, and `dest` is the DID we set an attribute for.
+    *Example*: `senderDid` is a DID of a Trust Anchor setting an attribute for a DID, and `did` is the DID we set an attribute for.

 - `raw` (json; mutually exclusive with `hash` and `enc`):